Harvey VII, Lord of Léon: The war within the war: Breton War of Succession

 After Duke John III the Good of Brittany died without an apparent heir, a dispute arose amongst the Dukes relatives.
 Although Herve VII was related to Joan of Penthièvre, he initially sided with John of Montfort, during the Breton War of Succession.
 John summoned an assembly of the great Breton lords in May 1341 in order to assert his rights to the throne of Brittany.
 Herve VII is said to have accompanied John of Montfort during his legendary tour around Brittany in June and July 1341 and to gather support for his cause.

 In September, however the French King Philip VI of France acknowledged the other claimant, Charles of Blois Duke of Brittany through the rights of his wife Joan of Penthièvre as the new Duke.

 In November, the French, with Charles of Blois Breton supporters besieged Nantes, then held by John of Montfort.
 Herve VII, who defended the city of Nantes, became the target of John of Montfort's reproaches after a disastrous sortie resulted in the death of many Breton knights.
 The town of Nantes was taken on 21 November 1341 after a three-week siege.
 John of Montfort was taken prisoner and imprisoned in the Louvre in Paris.
 His wife Joanna carried on the struggle on his behalf.
-The critisim made by John of Montfort to Herve VII resulted in Herve VII shifting his allegiance and he now sided with Charles of Blois.
+The criticism made by John of Montfort to Herve VII resulted in Herve VII shifting his allegiance and he now sided with Charles of Blois.
 Herve VII went on to besiege the towns of Hennebont and Carhaix for the Franco-Breton alliance.

-Anglo-Breton Capture
+Anglo-Breton capture

 When he was at the episcopal manor of Trégarantec, Herve VII was captured by Walter Manny and Tanguy du Châtel and sent to England.
 He was exchanged with another Breton, Olivier IV de Clisson by the English for the Earl of Salisbury, who had been taken prisoner by the Franco-Bretons after the siege of Vannes.